 STEP THREE: COMPLETE THE CASA ADVOCACY ACADEMY TRAINING PROGRAM

-Advocacy Academy is a 30-hour training course offered three times a year by CASA of Denton County.
+Advocacy Academy is a 30-hour training course offered four times a year by CASA of Denton County.
 The Advocacy Academy training program will prepare you for the one-of-a-kind CASA volunteer experience, and will leave you feeling inspired to begin your CASA journey!